-The map scale bar in is map units.
-This means when the map is in lat/long degrees, then the scale bar is also in degrees.
-You can manually change the units of the scale bar by calculating the equivalent distance in meters or feet (or whatever units you’d like).
+The scale bar for a map in is map units.
+This means when the map has a lat/long coordinate system, then the scale bar is in degrees.
+You can manually change the units of the scale bar by calculating the equivalent distance in your desired units (meters, feet, etc.).

-- Then multiply the value from Step 2 by the conversion factor for the units you want.
+- Multiply the value from step 2 by the conversion factor for the units you want.
 Some common conversion factors are: